MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 </div>
 <small>where $SW_{in}$ is the incoming shortwave radiation, $I_{0}$ is the solar irradiance and $N$ is the fractional cloud cover.</small>

-The net shortwave radiation $(SW_{net})$ entering the energy balance is calculated using a broadband isotropic albedo $(\alpha)$, that determines the proportion of incoming radiation reflected off the surface.
+The net shortwave radiation $(SW_{\text{net}})$ entering the energy balance is calculated using a broadband isotropic albedo $(\alpha)$, that determines the proportion of incoming radiation reflected off the surface.
 The user can also optionally apportion some of the input shortwave radiation to directly bypass the surface energy balance and directly warm the subsurface layers.

 <div style="border:1px solid #ccc; padding:10px; background:#f9f9f9; max-width:100%; overflow-x:auto;">
 $$